viv-visw/my-portfolio/Transformer: Product Documentation/The Transformer Model/Important Concepts.md

 * A stack of N=6 identical layers.
 * Each layer has a multi-head self-attention layer and a simple position-wise fully connected feed-forward network.
-* Each sub-layer adopts a residual connection and a layer normalization.
+* Each sub-layer adopts a residual connection and layer normalization.
 * All the sub-layers output data of the same dimension _d<sub>model</sub>_ = 512.

 ### ***Decoder***